exoscale/apps-documentation/Add-on Documentation/Data Storage/MySQLd.md

 ### External Access

-External access to the MySQLd Add-on is available through an SSL encrypted connection by following these simple steps.
+External access to the MySQLd Add-on is available through an SSL-encrypted connection by following these simple steps:

  1. Download the [certificate file] to your local machine.
  1. Connect to the database using an SSL encrypted connection.

-The following example uses the MySQL command line tool.
+The following example uses the MySQL command line tool:

 ~~~
 $ mysql -u MYSQLD_USERNAME -p --host=MYSQLD_HOSTNAME --ssl-ca=PATH_TO_CERTIFICATE/mysql-ssl-ca-cert.pem